lotivo/sequelize-guard/README.md

 ```bash
 yarn add @lotivo/sequelize-acl
 ```

-This assumes you are using npm as your package manager.

 Make sure, Sequelize is setup in your project.
 If not, follow Sequelize [Getting Started](https://sequelize.org/master/manual/getting-started.html) first.